Black Friday Sale! | 35% off + FREE Pillows on select mattresses

 Natural latex foam derives from the sap-like latex serum tapped from rubber trees.
 The serum is frothed, set into molds, and baked, creating a highly-durable foam with a responsive bounce.
 Varied methods of filling and setting the molds result in different types of natural latex foam, such as Talalay and Dunlop latex, which you can learn more about here.

 Both Talalay and Dunlop latex are temperature-neutral, breathable, and hypoallergenic, so they keep fresh and stay cool year-round.
 They offer gentle contouring, bouncing back immediately when you change positions or shift your weight.
 Natural latex mattresses also provide exceptional pressure relief and support, making them a good fit for all sleeper types.
-Nolah offers a premium hybrid mattress made with natural Talalay latex, the Nolah Natural.
-We also have a pressure-relieving Talalay Latex Mattress Topper.
+Nolah offers a premium hybrid mattress made with natural organic latex, the Nolah Natural.
+We also have a pressure-relieving Latex Mattress Topper.

 Hybrid Mattresses